Cat had kittens outside and you’re not sure what to do?

 Coyotes, hawks, eagles, and even domesticated dogs all present a real danger to her kittens, so a safe, secluded spot is key.

-Doing so means that the mother cat will go back into heat sooner, and give him a better chance of mating with her and passing down his genetic code rather than that of a competitor male in the area.
+Doing so means that the mother cat will go back into heat sooner, giving him a better chance of mating with her and passing down his genetic code than that of a competitor male in the area.

 #3 Secretiveness

 Safety and secretiveness go hand in hand.
-If a cat had kittens, she’ll want a spot that is well away from lots of movement, even in the home.
+If a cat has kittens, she’ll want a spot that is well away from lots of movement, even in the home.

 Too much foot traffic in a room or too much interaction with her kittens too soon are both causes for her to move her kittens.